1. enter the room in an orderly manner.

 NOTE: Students will begin each day with required seat work and will be expected to be quiet during this time.

-*All English II and English III Levels - Monday through Thursday this will be a Daily Oral Language sentence/sentences with a quiz on Friday.
+*All English II and English III Levels - Monday through Thursday this required seat work will be a Daily Oral Language sentence/sentences with a quiz on Friday.

 *All World Literature classes will have a daily folktale/fable assignment.